HEADS OF CLAIM

-The University of Liverpool is a signatory to the UN Sustainable Development Goals and is currently developing policy that seeks to meet the 2030 targets set by the SDGs.
-In this claim, the Liverpool University branches of UCU, UNITE and UNISON and the Liverpool Guild of Students propose the action necessary to achieve those targets.
+The University of Liverpool is a signatory to the United Nations Sustainable Development Goals (“SDGs”) and is currently developing policy that seeks to meet the 2030 targets set by the SDGs.
+In this claim, the Liverpool University branches of University & College Union (UCU), UNITE and UNISON and the Liverpool Guild of Students propose the action necessary to achieve those targets.

-The role of current and future workers and workers’ organizations in combatting the climate and ecological emergency and ensuring a just transition is recognised through the intersecting policy frameworks of the Paris Agreement, the International Labour Organizations just transition guidelines, and the UN Sustainable Development Goals.
+The role of current and future workers and workers’ organizations in combatting the climate and ecological emergency and ensuring a just transition is recognised through the intersecting policy frameworks of the Paris Agreement, the International Labour Organizations Just Transition Guidelines, and the UN Sustainable Development Goals (SDGs).
+The climate and ecological emergency will necessarily have an impact on staff terms and conditions making it a matter for collective bargaining and negotiation.

 This claim seeks to harness the collective power and capabilities of staff, students and local communities to drive bottom-up change through sustained democratic engagement and take the necessary action to ensure the University is SDG compliant and develops a pro-active contribution to climate justice locally, nationally and globally.